Ragan Smith: 2019

 In 2019, Smith attended the U.S. Women's National Team camps in January, February, and May but was noticeably absent from the June camp, despite all other National Team members being in attendance, sparking rumors that she was going to attend the University of Oklahoma in the fall.
 In July, Smith confirmed on Instagram that she had decided to join the Oklahoma Sooners for the 2019–2020 season, presumably ending her elite career as she was not on the roster to compete at the upcoming U.S. Classic.

 NCAA career

-2019–2020 season

-In July, Smith announced that she would be joining the Oklahoma Sooners women's gymnastics team for the 2019–2020 season, instead of deferring for a year like she had originally planned.
-She made her NCAA debut at the Collegiate Challenge where she competed the all-around and helped Oklahoma finish first, recording the highest score on balance beam for her team.
+Smith announced that she would be joining the Oklahoma Sooners women's gymnastics team for the 2019–2020 season, instead of deferring for a year like she had originally planned.
+She made her NCAA debut at the 2020 Collegiate Challenge where she competed the all-around and helped Oklahoma finish first, recording the highest score on balance beam for her team.

-2021–2022 season

-Smith competed on January 9 in a meet against Alabama.
-She competed on uneven bars, balance beam, and floor exercise, helping Oklahoma win the meet.
-On February 6, in a meet against Texas Women's University, Smith earned her first collegiate perfect ten on the balance beam.
+On February 6, 2022, in a meet against Texas Women's University, Smith earned her first collegiate perfect ten on the balance beam.